menaga16/menaga16/README.md

 <h1 align="center">Hi 👋, I'm Menaga</h1>
 <p> I'm currently a third-year student pursuing a bachelor's in Computer Sciences at Velammal College of Engineering and Technology, exploring various areas of study and engaging in exciting projects.</p>

-- 👨‍💻 All of my projects are available at  https://github.com/menaga16
+- 👨‍💻 All of my projects are available at  [Menaga16](https://github.com/menaga16)

 - 📫 How to reach me **menagaraman18@gmail.com**

-- 🌐 Check out my portfolio here https://menaga16.github.io/Menaga_Portfolio/ !
+- 🌐 Check out my portfolio here [Menaga's portfolio ](https://menaga16.github.io/Menaga_Portfolio/)